PRATAP-KUMAR/awesome-books/README.md

 To get a local copy up and running follow these simple example steps:
 ## prerequisites
 - must have git installed.
+- must have vscode installed or any other IDE.
+- must installed linters in the project

 ## setup
 - git clone https://github.com/PRATAP-KUMAR/awesome-books.git/